Lattice and Heegaard-Floer homologies of algebraic links: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to S. Gusein-Zade, J. Moyano-Fernandez, P. Ozsv\'ath and J. Rasmussen for the useful discussions.
+The authors are grateful to S. Gusein-Zade, J. Fern\'andez de Bobadilla, M. Hedden, C. Manolescu, J. Moyano-Fern\'andez, P. Ozsv\'ath, J. Rasmussen and Z. Szab\'o for the useful remarks and discussions.
 We also thank the Oberwolfach Mathematical Institute, where part of this work was done, for the hospitality.
-The research of E. G. is partially supported by the grants RFBR-10-01-678, NSh-8462.2010.1 and the Simons foundation.
-A. N. is partially supported by OTKA Grants 81203 and 100796.
+The article was finalized during the visit of A. N. at Princeton University.
+The research of E. G. was partially supported by the grants RFBR-10-01-678, RFBR-13-01-00755, NSh-8462.2010.1, NSF grant DMS-1403560 and the Simons foundation.
+A. N. is partially supported by OTKA Grants 81203, 100796 and 112735.